Azure-Samples/serverless-keyvault-secret-rotation-handling/README.md

 #### The Logic App

 In your portal, go to the newly-created Logic App.
-Its name will be `<prefix>-LA` where `<prefix>` is the value you put in during the Terraform deployment.
+Its name will be `<prefix>-serverless-la` where `<prefix>` is the value you put in during the Terraform deployment.

 ##### Execution Logic